Lifting -- A nonreversible Markov chain Monte Carlo Algorithm: Abstract

 \section{Abstract}

-Markov Chain Monte Carlo algorithms are invaluable numerical tools for exploring stationary properties of physical systems -- in particular when direct sampling is not feasible.
-They are widely used in many areas of physics and other sciences.
-Most common implementations are done with reversible Markov chains -- Markov chains that obey detailed balance.
-Reversible Markov chains are sufficient in order for the physical system to relax to equilibrium, but it is not necessary.
-Here we review several works that use "lifted" or nonreversible Markov chains, which violate detailed balance, yet still converge to the correct stationary distribution (they obey the global balance condition).
-In certain cases, the acceleration is a square root improvement at most, to the conventional reversible Markov chains.
-We introduce the problem in a way that makes it accessible to non-specialists.
-We illustrate the method on several representative examples (sampling on a ring, sampling on a torus, an Ising model on a complete graph and $1d$ Ising model).
-We also provide a pseudocode implementation, review related works and discuss the applicability of such methods.
+Markov chain Monte Carlo algorithms are invaluable tools for exploring stationary properties of physical systems, especially in situations where direct sampling is unfeasible.
+Common implementations of Monte Carlo algorithms employ reversible Markov chains.
+Reversible chains obey detailed balance and thus ensure that the system will eventually relax to equilibrium.
+Detailed balance is not necessary for convergence to equilibrium.
+We review nonreversible Markov chains, which violate detailed balance, and yet still relax to a given target stationary distribution.
+In particular cases, nonreversible Markov chains are substantially better at sampling than the conventional reversible Markov chains with up to a square root improvement in the convergence time to the steady state.
+One kind of nonreversible Markov chain is constructed from the reversible ones by enlarging the state space and by modifying and adding extra transition rates to create non-reversible moves.
+Because of the augmentation of the state space, such chains are often referred to as \emph{lifted} Markov Chains.
+We illustrate the use of lifted Markov chains for efficient sampling for several examples.
+The examples include sampling on a ring, sampling on a torus, the Ising model on a complete graph, and the one-dimensional Ising model.
+We also provide a pseudocode implementation, review related work, and discuss the applicability of such methods.